-Esonstad was located at the shores of the Lauwers bay, today the Lauwersmeer.
-It is the Lauwers where the Milky Way galaxy starts and which shows you the way to Santiago de Compostela in Galicia.
-A glow of stars that starts at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia, there where Saint James is buried.
-All this, according to none other than Charlemagne himself.
-In a vision, the angel of Saint James appeared at Charlemagne and explained all this to him (Wizo Flandrensis, AD 1159).
-And so, you know why the trail Pieterpad starts at the nearby village Pietersburen.
-Even more, why the mythical city of Esonstad at the coast of the Wadden Sea, or indeed the Sea of the Frisians, is the true starting point of the long-distance pilgrim’s trail the Camino de Santiago.
-Check also Santiago aan het Wad.
+Esonstad was located at the shores of Lauwers Bay, today called Lauwersmeer.
+It is the river Lauwers where the Milky Way galaxy begins and which shows you the way to Santiago de Compostela in Galicia.
+A glow of stars that starts at the ‘Sea of the Frisians’, as the Wadden Sea was named in the Middle Ages.
+Leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia where Saint James is buried.
+All this, according to none other than Charlemagne (Carolus Magnus, Karl der Große, Karel de Grutte, Karel de Grote) himself.
+In a vision, the Angel of Saint James appeared at Charlemagne and explained to him all this.
+This story about Charlemagne is documented by the Welshman Wizo Flandrensis in the year 1159.

-“Houdet goede wacht tegen da Noordera Oort, want uit da Grimma Herna comt alle queet voort.”
+Houdet goede wacht tegen da Noordera Oort, want uit da Grimma Herna comt alle queet voort.

 Keep a close watch on the north, because all evil comes from the grim corner.

-“Ick hebbe tot Dockum int clooster van de Premonstratensen op haar liberie aengeteekent gevonden zeer oude monumenten, waeronder oock verhaelt stondt, dat, hoe als men duizent twee hondert en dertich schreef, is Esonstad aen de Louwerts zee gelegen deur een ongehoorden zeer hoogen waetervloedt ende stormachtigen tempeest geheelijck vergongen ende wech gedreven, oeck alsoe geheelijck verdroncken, zoe datter geen tien huizen staande bleven.
-Die poorten ende wallen storten omme, die grachten spoelden toe, zoe dat men niet mochte zien, datter er een stadt geweest hadde, dan die seer dicke muuren van een out vergangen slot, dat Camminghaburch hiete, wandt die helft van dien was noch blijven staan.”
+Ick hebbe tot Dockum int clooster van de Premonstratensen op haar liberie aengeteekent gevonden zeer oude monumenten, waeronder oock verhaelt stondt, dat, hoe als men duizent twee hondert en dertich schreef, is Esonstad aen de Louwerts zee gelegen deur een ongehoorden zeer hoogen waetervloedt ende stormachtigen tempeest geheelijck vergongen ende wech gedreven, oeck alsoe geheelijck verdroncken, zoe datter geen tien huizen staande bleven.
+Die poorten ende wallen storten omme, die grachten spoelden toe, zoe dat men niet mochte zien, datter er een stadt geweest hadde, dan die seer dicke muuren van een out vergangen slot, dat Camminghaburch hiete, wandt die helft van dien was noch blijven staan.

-In the library of the monastery of the Premonstratensians at Dokkum, I have found very old monuments/documents, under which it was also stated that, how in 1230, Esonstad at the Lauwers Sea perished completely and drifted away by an flood of unheard proportions and a wild tempest, so that not 10 houses were left standing.
+In the library of the monastery of the Premonstratensians at Dokkum, I have found very old monuments/documents, under which it was also stated that, how in 1230, Esonstad at the Lauwers Sea perished completely and drifted away by an flood of unheard proportions and a wild tempest, so that not ten houses were left standing.
 The city gates and walls crumbled, the moats washed up, so that no one could see that there had ever been a city, except those very dark walls of a wrecked castle that was named Cammingha Burgh, because half of it was left standing.

-Legend has it that the Cammingha burgh was rebuilt in 1238.
+Legend has it that the Cammingha Burgh was rebuilt in the year 1238.
 At the end of the fourteenth century, this castle appears to have been taken by the Hollanders (i.e. the Dutchmen) in one of the wars against Duke Albrecht of Bavaria.
 However, the Hollanders got into a fight with the Frisians and “in the first storm of the raging crowd” the castle was taken by the Frisians and the occupation force slaughtered.

 Of course, the legend of Esonstad has parallels with the (historic) drowned town of Rungholt in Nordfriesland, Germany in the fourteenth century.
-Read our blog post: How a town drowned overnight.
-Or, with that of the town of Reimerswaal in province Zeeland, the Netherlands (see featured image of this blog post), which drowned in the sixteenth century.
+Read our post: How a town drowned overnight.
+Or, with that of the town of Reimerswaal in province Zeeland, the Netherlands (see featured image of this post), which drowned in the sixteenth century.

-We took the version of the legend of Esonstad as was published in Van Anigheim tot Anjum (Idema, 1977).
+Note 1 – We took the version of the legend of Esonstad as was published in Van Anigheim tot Anjum (Idema, 1977).